A. First Memory Chip

 A. World's First Crossword (1913): Arthur Wynne's InventionIn 1913, Arthur Wynne had the job of devising the weekly puzzle page for Fun, the eight-page comic section of the New York World, a major newspaper of the time.
 When he devised what he called a Word-cross for the Christmas edition, published on 21 December, he could have no idea that he would be starting a worldwide craze.

 B. World's First Magazine (1731): The Gentleman's MagazineThe Gentleman's Magazine, first published in 1731, in London, is considered to have been the first magazine.
-Edward Cave, who edited The Gentleman's Magazine under the pen name "Sylvanus Urban", was the first to use the term "magazine", on the analogy of a storehouse of varied materiel, originally derived from the Arabic makazin "storehouses".
+Edward Cave, who edited The Gentleman's Magazine under the pen name "Sylvanus Urban", was the first to use the term "magazine", on the analogy of a military storehouse of varied materiel, originally derived from the Arabic makazin "storehouses".
 It ceased publication in September, 1907.

 C. World's First Motel (1925): Motel Inn

 Motel Inn in San Luis Obispo, California, is the world’s first motel.
-It was built in 1925 by LA architect Arthur Heineman, who coined the term motel meaning "motor ."
+It was built in 1925 by LA architect Arthur Heineman, who coined the term motel meaning "motor hotel."
 Motel Inn was originally called the Milestone Mo-Tel.
 Back then, one night stay was $1.25.
 Heineman couldn’t afford the trademark registration fee, so his competitors were able to use the word "motel."
 The motel is still in operation today.

 B. World's First Motorcycle (1885): Daimler's "riding car"